Diane Corriette · ·

 How can I be confident without feeling arrogant?

 Anchor confidence in values and service.
-Speak clearly, honor boundaries, and let results speak.
+Speak clearly, honour boundaries, and let results speak.
 Quiet presence beats over‑explaining.

 Related Pillars